TerriFin/Tiralabra2018/documents/specifications.md

 for depth-first algorithm i am going to need a stack data-structure to know what nodes come after the handled node.

-for dijkstra's and A* i am going to need a heap data-structure to keep an eye on the node with the lowest assosiated values.
+for A* i am going to need a heap data-structure to keep an eye on the node with the lowest assosiated values.

 Some possible extra ones if i get fancy with the labyrinth generation (the brute-force solution i have in mind currently does not require anything, but i might want to upgrade it at some point)